Koon-Kiat/Care-Link/README.md

 After completing the installation, refer to the [Usage Guide](docs/USAGE.md) for detailed instructions on how to use the Tiny Circuit Project, including running the code, interacting with the Telegram bot, and troubleshooting common issues.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more information.